DeformableFriends/NeuralTracking/README.md

 ## Installation
-You can Either choose to setup your enviromment locally or use a docker.
+You can either choose to setup your enviromment locally or use a docker with all dependencies.
 ### Setup Locally
 #### Set up the conda enviromment